networq/website/first-graph.md

 * old-skool.yaml

-	- This YAML must describe the organization.
+	- This YAML must describe the organization
 	- Complete as shown:
 <!-- Prettier as image- but not accessible friendly --->

-* old-skool.yaml

 networq:core:node:
   name: Old Skool